databendlabs/databend-docs/docs/en/sql-reference/00-sql-reference/50-file-format-options.md

 | `ERROR` (Default)| Generates an error if a missing field is encountered.                                         |
 | `FIELD_DEFAULT`  | Uses the default value of the field for missing fields.                                       |

+## ORC Options

+No options available for the ORC format yet.